dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 6. I will show (below) that later OpenAI models can also play well if you use the right incantations.

-If OpenAI di* cheat, they went to insane lengths to cheat in a way that looks exactly like an LLM is choosing the moves and not at all like calling out to an external chess engine.
+If OpenAI *did* cheat, they went to insane lengths to cheat in a way that looks exactly like an LLM is choosing the moves and not at all like calling out to an external chess engine.

 ## Yes, LLMs can play chess